shrinerb/shrine/README.md

 ```

 Alternatively, you can have resumable uploads directly to S3 using Uppy's [AWS
-S3 Multipart][uppy aws s3 multipart] plugin, accompanied with the
+S3 Multipart][uppy aws-s3-multipart] plugin, accompanied with the
 [uppy-s3_multipart] gem.
 See its [documentation][uppy-s3_multipart shrine] for
 more details.